sebastianmanza/Chess-EngineV2.0/README.md

     An updated version of https://github.com/sebastianmanza/ChessEngine.

 TARS Chess Engine is a chess engine written from scratch in Java.
-It was developed by Sebastian Manza as a personal project beginning in October 2024.
+It was developed beginning in October 2024.

 ## Usage